toto112358/pypack/readme.md

 Uninstall:
 ---------
+Run `sudo make uninstall`

+If you installed it using `dpkg`
-Run `sudo make uninstall` or if you installed it via dpkg run `sudo dpkg --purge pypack && sudo rm -r /opt/pypack`
+- Run `sudo dpkg --purge pypack && sudo rm -r /opt/pypack`

+If you used stupid install:
+- Run `stupid_uninstall` in a shell
 Usage:
 ------
 Run `pypack -h` to get all commands.
 Here are a few basic examples: